-(translated by Allison Markin Powell)
+(translated from Japanese by Allison Markin Powell)

 Nishikawa gradually becomes bolder and more intentional, going from polishing the gun in the privacy of his apartment to carrying it on his person while in public.
 From not caring about school and barely tolerating the presence of his classmates, to becoming more engaged socially and juggling two new girlfriends at once.
 And before long, just polishing the gun and carrying it around aren't enough; in order for the gun to be true to its purpose, Nishikawa wants to try shooting it.
 Who will be his target?
 Animals on the street?
 People he dislikes?
 When will enough be enough for Nishikawa, now armed with a weapon that no one knows about?

 This novel is definitely a slow burn... but those last three pages?
 Those last three pages?!
 Such a shocking and intense ending, which I believe fully makes the preceding slowness worth it.
 And by slow, I don't mean boring.
 Besides reading Nishikawa's thoughts and feelings about the gun and witnessing those thoughts and feelings evolve, we also learn about his unfortunate family background, which greatly influences his detachment from others and his choice of target practice later on.
 And as the police start investigating the circumstances behind that dead body by the river and the "missing" gun, Nishikawa's impulsiveness almost does him in.
 So there's actually a lot going on in this novel, even though it doesn't seem like it at first.
 If you enjoy reading about quarter-life crises, how obsession evolves, and how people can become murderers, or you just want to read something from a Japanese author you may not have heard of before, then read this book!